 Over the years, there have been many articles written about the tyrannical and tiresome Oslo Accords.
 But one aspect not as yet touched upon is its economic impact on Israel.

 In Tel Aviv, property development is at a record breaking pace.
 Almost every day you see new luxury apartment blocks going up.
 This is all very well and good and is not bad in and of itself, but as the housing protesters showed over the last 4 years there is a large swathe of Israeli society not being catered for.
 Traditionally, this class of people has not had an easy time financially, living in a country nearly always at war (and which leaned to the left, economically, which didn’t help).
-But in the last few years this large segment of Israeli society is being completely ignored by the creation of a new, much more wealthy class being catered for.
-And they’re not being catered for because of political considerations, not economic ones.
+But in the last few years as Israel has become more wealthy, a large segment in the middle of Israeli society is being ignored.
+While Israel caters to wealth new Oli who can afford the luxury housing, those typically born and raised here are left far behind.
+And it is to Israel’s economic detriment overall.

 Normally, those who can’t afford an ever-increasingly expensive town, move away to somewhere more affordable.
 Thus improving their quality of life as they don’t have to struggle quite so hard to pay those bills.
 But not so in Israel.
 Moving away from the centre (ie Tel Aviv) means an ever decreasing quality of life because the rest of the country is so far behind.
 This is Israel’s version of the poverty trap.